manasoid/make/README.md

 ### step-by-step instruction
 [How to import automation blueprint](https://scribehow.com/shared/How_to_import_automation_blueprint__pV29D3F4QXGSdTD1HFmFHQ)

-If you have any questions, please feel free ask us in [Discussions](https://github.com/manasoid/make/discussions).
+if you have any questions, please feel free ask us in [Discussions](https://github.com/manasoid/make/discussions).